gromacs/gromacs/docs/release-notes/2021/major/features.rst

 simulation using the Accelerated Weight Histogram method.
 This can be used as one of multiple AWH dimensions, where the other(s) are coupled to pull coordinates.

+Stochastic cell rescaling barostat
+""""""""""""""""""""""""""""""""""

+Implementation of the stochastic cell rescaling barostat.
+This is a first-order, stochastic barostat, that can be used both for equilibration and production.